itsalirezajalouli/itsalirezajalouli/README.md

 ### About Me

 Hello!
 I'm just a very passionate & curious guy, I love programming in Python & Rust.
 My main Expertise is in data analysis and deep learning but I love doing fun stuff with terminal and CLI softwares.
 I am fund of complexity and challenge.
-If You have something challenging for me, your more than wellcome to talk to me in my socials.
+If You have anything challenging for me, you are more than wellcome to talk to me in my socials. :)

 ### What You'll Find Here